top of page

 Oil

 Start by broiling the eggplant.
-Slice the eggplants into half, and if very large half the length.
-Layer on a lined baking pan, spray with olive oil and broil in the oven till cooked and just beginning to char, about 5-7 minutes.
-You do not want them too mushy at this stage as they will disintegrate in the sauce.
+Slice the eggplants into half and, if very large, half the length.
+Layer on a lined baking pan, spray with olive oil, and broil in the oven until cooked and just beginning to char, about 5-7 minutes.
+You do not want them to be too mushy at this stage, as they will disintegrate in the sauce.
 Remove and cool.

-Next make the garlic chips by adding oil to a very small pot and heat on a low flame.
-Add the garlic slices and submerge into the oil, you may need to do this in two batches.
-Fry till the garlic slices are golden.
-Remove on a plate lined with paper towels to drain.
+Next, make the garlic chips by adding oil to a very small pot and heating on a low flame.
+Add the garlic slices and submerge them in the oil; you may need to do this in two batches.
+Fry until the garlic slices are golden.
+Remove them to a plate lined with paper towels to drain.

-Heat the oil to a wok or saucepan and add the onions and sauté on medium low heat till soft but not browned, about 1-2 minutes.
-Add the garlic, ginger, Thai chili, dried chili and shrimp paste and sauté till cooked and aromatic, about 2 minutes.
+Heat the oil in a wok or saucepan.
+Add the onions and sauté on medium-low heat until soft but not browned, about 1-2 minutes.
+Add the garlic, ginger, Thai chilli, dried chilli, and shrimp paste and sauté until cooked and aromatic, about 2 minutes.
 Take care to break up the shrimp paste into the sauce.

 Add the turmeric and paprika and sauté for 30 seconds.
 Add the water and bring to a gentle simmer.
-Add the eggplant in and stir in very gently so as not to disintegrate the eggplants.
-Allow to cook on a low flame till almost dry and the oils are begging to rise to the surface.
-Season with fish sauce, give it one final turn to mix and take off the stove.
+Add the eggplant and stir very gently so as not to disintegrate it.
+Allow to cook on a low flame until almost dry and the oils begin rising to the surface.
+Season with fish sauce, give it one final turn to mix and take it off the stove.

 Serve in a bowl topped with the fried garlic chips and lime wedges on the side.